neabry/dev-test-app/README.md

 # Dev Test App

-A quick sample app showing results from Flickr and YouTube's REST APIs.
+A quick sample Express and React app written in TypeScript showing results from Flickr and YouTube's REST APIs.

 ## Installing and Running